Racine County Salvation Army assistance programs.

 Another season program is Coats For Kids.
 This is offered for children and students ages 1-18 in need of a warm winter coat.
 Qualified families may receive one through the Salvation Army social service department.

 As funding, grants, and resources allow, other emergency assistance and social services are offered.
 Some are available in partnership with regional non-profit partner organizations.
 Examples may include medications, information on job training, vouchers for gasoline and more.
 Some limited utility help may be offered.
 Or get help in applying for government benefit programs.
-For additional assistance or if you have questions dial 632-3147 or the main center is at 1901 Washington Ave in Racine.
+For additional assistance or if you have questions about the Racine County Salvation Army, dial 632-3147 or the main center is at 1901 Washington Ave in Racine.